4. The Fallen Angels

 Josephus also mentions the ancient biblical Amorites that lived around Hebron.
 “In Hebron, there were still then left the race of giants, who had bodies so large, and countenances so entirely different from other men, that they were surprising to the sight and terrible to the hearing.
 The bones of these men are still shown to this very day" (Josephus Ant.
 5.2.3).

-Back to Genesis 6, verse 4 speaks of the Nephilim were on the Earth in those days.
+Genesis 6, verse 4, speaks of the Nephilim were on the Earth in those days.
 The King James Version translated Nephilim as giants.
 The Nephilim were the children born from the ungodly relationship between angels and the daughters of humans.
-The word Nephilim is from the Hebrew word nephal, which means, “to fall,” so it means, "fallen ones."
-When the Old Testament was translated into Greek (The Septuagint Translation) in the third century before Christ, the Hebrew word Nephilim was translated into Greek with the word Gigantes, which means, “earth-born.”
+The word Nephilim is from the Hebrew word nephal, which means “to fall,” so it means "fallen ones."
+When the Old Testament was translated into Greek (The Septuagint Translation) in the third century before Christ, the Hebrew word Nephilim was translated into Greek with Gigantes, which means “earth-born.”

-Notice what the Bible says about the outcome of the mingling of the seed of the fallen angels with the daughters of Homo sapiens:
+Notice what the Bible says about the outcome of the mingling of the seed of fallen angels with the daughters of humans:

 In verse 9, we read that Noah was righteous and blameless.
 This word translated blameless is the Hebrew word tamiym.
-It means, “Without blemish, sound, healthful, without spot, unimpaired.”
-It is used to describe a lack of physical blemish.
-The use of this word is suggesting that Noah did not have the same genetic difference that the majority of the population of the Earth had.
-Noah had no tarnished genetic changes brought about by the invasion or incursion into the human species by the fallen angels.
+It means, “Without blemish, sound, healthful, without spot, unimpaired."
+It describes a lack of physical blemish.
+The use of the word suggests that Noah did not have the same genetic difference that the majority of the population of the Earth had.
+Noah had no tarnished genetic changes brought about by the fallen angels' invasion or incursion into the human species.
 This passage, I believe, teaches us that the reason for the flood was God’s protection of His creation of pure genetic stock.
-The only ones not tainted was Noah’s family.
+The only ones not tainted were Noah's family.

 Other passages in the Scriptures describe this attack by fallen angels on the creation of God: